onap/dcaegen2/docs/sections/services/pm-subscription-handler/overview.rst

 Config Binding Service
 ^^^^^^^^^^^^^^^^^^^^^^

-The PMSH interacts with the Config Binding Service to retrieve it's configuration information, including the subscription information.
+PMSH interacts with the Config Binding Service to retrieve it's configuration information, including the subscription information.

 DMaaP
 ^^^^^

-The PMSH subscribes and publishes to various DMaaP Message Router topics (See :ref:`Topics<Topics>` for more information on which topics are used).
+PMSH subscribes and publishes to various DMaaP Message Router topics (See :ref:`Topics<Topics>` for more information on which topics are used).

 A&AI
 ^^^^

-The PMSH interacts with A&AI to fetch data about network functions.
+PMSH interacts with A&AI to fetch data about network functions.
 The ``nfFilter`` is then applied to this data to produce a targeted subset of NF's.

+Policy
+^^^^^^

+PMSH interacts indirectly with Policy via DMaaP Message Router to trigger an action on an operational policy defined by the operator.
+The operational policy must align with the inputs provided in the event sent from PMSH.

-Policy and CDS
+CDS
-^^^^^^^^^^^^^^
+^^^

-The PMSH will indirectly interact with Policy and CDS in order to push subscriptions to NF's.
-A policy will be used to make a request to CDS, which will apply the subscription to the NF.
+The operational policy will be used to make a request to CDS, which will apply/remove the subscription to/from the NF.
+The CDS blue print processor will execute the action over netconf towards the NF.
+(See :ref:`DCAE_CL_OUTPUT_Topic<DCAE_CL_OUTPUT_Topic>` for more details)

+Multiple CDS Blueprint support
+""""""""""""""""""""""""""""""
+When PMSH applies the nfFilter during the parsing of the NF data, it will attempt to retrieve the relevant blueprint information defined in A&AI related to that model.
+These are optional parameters in SDC (sdnc_model_name, sdnc_model_version), and can be defined as properties assignment inputs, then pushed to A&AI during distribution.

+If no blueprint information is available, the NF will be skipped and no subscription event sent.

+If successful, the sdnc_model_name and sdnc_model_version will be sent as part of the event to the policy framework as blueprintName and blueprintVersion respectively.
+This in turn will be sent from the operational policy towards CDS blueprint processor, to trigger the action for the relevant blueprint.